Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Discussion and open problems

 Note that this conjecture is true for the case $k=1$ (see~\cite{lower_bound_improved}).
-For general $k$, the lower bound for $\mathcal{G}_{d,k}$ follows from the proof of \Theorem{lower_bound} (see Theorem~\ref{thm:lb}), and for $\mathcal{A}_{d,k}$ it follows from the lower bound proof in~\cite{spherical}.
+For general $k$, the lower bound for $\gcal_{d,k}$ follows from the proof of \Theorem{lower_bound} (see Theorem~\ref{thm:lbmixture}), and the lower bound for $\acal_{d,k}$ follows from the lower bound proof in~\cite{spherical}.
 The upper bounds hold up to polylogarithmic factors (see \Theorem{upper_bound} and \Theorem{upper_bound_axis_aligned}).